SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 > can't be used next to each other without grouping parentheses.

-Swift defines numerous precedence groups to go along with the operators provided by the standard library.
+Swift defines numerous precedence groups to go along with the operators provided by the Swift standard library.
 For example, the addition (`+`) and subtraction (`-`) operators belong to the `AdditionPrecedence` group, and the multiplication (`*`) and division (`/`) operators